vandyliu/jekyll/about.md

 ![Me (2 years ago though)](/assets/author.png)

 Hello there!
-My name is Vandy Liu, and I'm a second year computer science student at UBC.
+My name is Vandy Liu, and I'm a third year computer science student at UBC.

+Currently, I'm an AFE SDE Intern at Amazon Vancouver.
-Currently, I am a teaching assistant for CPSC 121 and am trying to start some personal projects.
+Previously, I was a lead teaching assistant for CPSC 121.

-My resume needs to be updated and cleaned up but if you want to take a look at it, there's a link at the top right.
-(It will be back soon!)
+My resume can be accessed on the top right.

 Outside of school, I like to watch the NBA (Go raptors!), play video games and play soccer.